jessivarela/dpbe_l2_pre_registration/README.md

 **List specific, concise, and testable hypotheses.
 Please state if the hypotheses are directional or non-directional.
 If directional, state the direction.
 A predicted effect is also appropriate here.
 If a specific interaction or moderation is important to your research, you can list that as a separate hypothesis.**

+-  Bilingual listeners perceptually adjust to changes in pronunciation across languages based on their conceptual understanding of which language they are currently hearing (non-directional)

+- There are two phonemic systems in bilinguals' minds (non-directional)